Home » Post » Mystery of China’s Coaching System Neglect – Part 2: Wang’s Career with Coaches

 At the very least, Xiao seemed like he could offer a new chapter in Wang’s career.
 If only Wang had known that the “new chapter” would turn into another dead-end, a painful experience…

 Coach Xiao’s official job title, “head of the mixed doubles unit,” sounds impressive, maybe even on par with the men’s and women’s team head coaches.
-But in reality, the unit operates outside the traditional CNT structure, relying on players from the men’s and women’s teams whenever schedules allow, making it a floating squad at best.
+However, in reality, the unit operates outside the traditional CNT structure, relying on players from both the men’s and women’s teams whenever schedules allow, making it a floating squad at best.

 As a top triple-event player, Wang was stuck in mixed doubles and effectively sidelined in training priority.
 But was it just Coach Xiao’s decision, or was the entire CNT administration behind this weird priority shift?
 A quiet, top-down decision to put mixed doubles above everything, even if it came at the cost of Wang’s health, performance, and future?

 Coach Xiao Zhan had a legacy.
 He had a history.
 But in his current role, he had no real pull.
 Nowhere near the authority of heavyweights like Wang Hao and Ma Lin, the heads of the men’s and women’s teams.
-Even Xiao admitted it was hard to get Wang Chuqin and Sun Yingsha released from their respective teams for mixed doubles training, and sometimes needed CTTA President Liu Guoliang’s intervention.
+Even Xiao admitted it was hard to get Wang Chuqin and Sun Yingsha released from their respective teams for mixed doubles training, and sometimes needed CTTA president Liu Guoliang’s intervention.

 Xiao’s real incompetence, though, showed in communicating and advocating for Wang when it mattered most, especially with tournament scheduling.
 For years, Wang has been forced to play back-to-back matches like a marathon runner, while Coach Xiao did nothing about it.